acm-ndsu/Byte-le-2025/docs/scoring.rst

 :red:`Defeated Character`  100             These will be awarded for every character you defeat on the opposing side.
                                            Go get 'em!
 :blue:`Differential Bonus` 150             These points will be awarded for every character that is alive on your team
                                            by the end of a game.
-Try to win without losing valuable fighters!
+These will always be rewarded, even on the losing team.
-:gold:`Win`                200             Your country :gold:`won` the war - congratulations!
+:gold:`Winner's Bonus`     200             Your country :gold:`won` the war - congratulations!
 Now the land can know
                                            peace.
+Here's a little extra something for your efforts!
 ========================== =============== =============================================================================

 Points Table